Docy Child

 Instructions to grant TrustCloud limited access to Jamf Pro metadata

 Follow the steps below to create a new user service account in your Jamf Pro admin console.
-This service account will use the built-in Jamf auditor role, which only allows for the ability to read metadata about your Jamf Pro settings, users, workstations, and policies.
+This service account uses the built-in Jamf auditor role, which only allows for the ability to read metadata about your Jamf Pro settings, users, workstations, and policies.

 2. Click on the Settings gear icon in the upper-right corner.jamf setting

-4. Click the + New button at the upper-right corner of the table.jamf account
+4. Click on the “+ New” button at the upper-right corner of the table.jamf account

 6. Fill in a username, such as TrustCloud.